ArnoVdH/blog/content/blog/2022/books_fiction.md

 ### Foucault's Pendulum - Umberto Eco
 This was one of my favorite books of the year.
 There's so much I love in an Eco novel here, loads of historical references, philosophy and a wonderful plot.
 It hits some of the same notes as The Prague Cemetery, but without the loathsome protagonist.
 Here, they don't have bad intentions, they're actually having some sort of fun and end up in the tangle of their own game.
 Great stuff!
 ### My Work is Not Yet Done - Thomas Ligotti
-I prefer Ligotti's shorter work, this seems to be in the genre of 'corporate horror' of which I've never read a satisfying version.
+I prefer Ligotti's shorter work.
+This seems to be in the genre of 'corporate horror' of which I've never read a satisfying version.
 ### Heart of a Dog - Mikhail Bulgakov
 Imaginative satire on early Soviet society, the different types of characters (the bourgeois, the opportunist, the dogmatic lackey,...), told through a sci-fi lens.
 ### Magpie Murders (Susan Ryeland 1) - Anthony Horowitz